Chilllnote/Coding-Challenge-F21/README.md

 https://pandas.pydata.org/pandas-docs/stable/getting_started/intro_tutorials/03_subset_data.html (I also, of course, used the pandas documentaion in the creation of the data frame)

+(Also, I did my code within the Spyder IDE via anaconda.
+It's the coding environment I'm most used to for data analysis in python.
+I could, of course, do jupyter notebook but I wanted to be in my "natural place" if you will.)

 # How it works

 So, I actually did multiple different tests for the data: